Last Updated on April 23, 2024 by maximosecrets

 Service Request

-After the service request has been created and saved the service desk agent will then perform a number of additional steps, some of these can be automated using a Maximo work flow process.
+After the service request has been created and saved the service desk agent will then perform several additional steps, some of these can be automated using a Maximo workflow process.

 A service request by default does not have an activities table window although it is a simple change to provide this.
 In many cases, one or more work orders are created to fulfil the requirements of the service request.
 If the service request references multiple assets or locations then there is an option to determine how to create the work orders, for example you could create a set of child work orders one for each asset or location.
 There are business rules which help to synchronise the service request status from the change of work order status depending on which option has been chosen.
 The work orders created will be visible on the Related Records tab and it is from here that a user navigates to see the full history of the related work orders.
 Log notes created on a related work order will be visible on the originating service request.
 The full details of an activity will be visible within the Activities and Tasks application.